MangyMango/Github-Commit-moniter/README.md

 `npm start`

-You'll need to enter your GitHub personal access token, the repository you want to monitor, and set your preferred check interval and time threshold.
+You'll need to enter your GitHub personal access token with repo access, the repository you want to monitor, and set your preferred check interval and time threshold and a sound effect to play.

 ## Building